ArduPilot/ardupilot_wiki/dev/source/docs/git-submodules.rst

-If things have gone very badly wrong with your git tree the simplest thing to do it to remove the modules/ directory completely from your local repo and run these commands to reinitialise and update the submodules:
+If things have gone very badly wrong with your git tree the simplest thing to do it to remove the modules/ directory completely from your local repo and run these commands to delete and reinitialise and update the submodules:

 ::

-    git submodule init
+    ./waf submodule_force_clean
-    git submodule update --recursive
+    ./waf submodule_sync